 Thomas Bryant Alexander has served as the Principal Deputy Director of Global Affairs in the Office of the Secretary at the US Department of Health and Human Services since February 2017.

-On the Presidential Transition, he served as an assistant on the nominations of Thomas Price, MD, to be Secretary of HHS, and Seema Verma, MPH, to be Administrator of CMS.
-Prior to this he was Legislative Director and LA for Health Policy for US Senator Jon Kyl (R-AZ), and Chief of Staff of EBSA at the US Department of Labor.
+On the Presidential Transition team, he served as Deputy Sherpa on the nominations of Thomas Price, MD, to be Secretary of HHS, and Seema Verma, MPH, to be Administrator of CMS.
+Prior to this he was Legislative Director and LA for Health Policy for US Senator Jon Kyl (R-AZ), and Chief of Staff of the Employee Benefits Security Administration at the US Department of Labor.
 He served as Consular Assistant at the US Embassy in Kiev, Ukraine and received the Benjamin Franklin Award from Ambassador John Tefft.
 He served as an EFM appointee at the US Embassy in Lilongwe, Malawi, and served in the US House of Representatives on the staffs of US Representative Jim McCrery (R-La), US Representative Frank Wolf (R-Va), and US Representative Barbara Comstock (R-Va.)
 He served in the Reagan White House and was Honorably Discharged from Platoon Leader’s Class and the Marine Corps Reserves at Marine Corps Base Quantico.
 He graduated Summa Cum Laude from Cardinal Newman College; and from the University of Missouri-Kansas City School of Law where he served on the Honor Court.
-In law school, he was selected for a clerkship in the Criminal Division of the Missouri Attorney General, and to an academic clerkship in chambers of Judge Pasco M. Bowman, 8th US Circuit Court of Appeals.
-He served as Assistant City Attorney for Kansas City, Missouri, and received the Volunteer Attorney Project Award from the Missouri Bar Association.
-He was admitted to the bars of the Supreme Court of Missouri and the Court of Appeals of Washington, DC.
+In law school, he was selected for a clerkship in the Criminal Division of the Missouri Attorney General, and for an academic clerkship in chambers of Judge Pasco M. Bowman, 8th US Circuit Court of Appeals.
+He served as an Assistant City Attorney for Kansas City, Missouri, and received the Volunteer Attorney Project Award from the Missouri Bar Association.
+He was admitted to the practice of law before the Supreme Court of Missouri and the Court of Appeals of Washington, DC.